 28 Power

-As discussed in section 4.2, the integrated power management unit (PMU) comprises various LDOs, the $V{DD}$ Clamp, and the POR circuitry.
+As discussed in section 4.2, the integrated power management unit (PMU) comprises the DCDC converter and various LDOs, the $V{DD}$ Clamp, and the POR circuitry.
 The details of these blocks are discussed in the following sections.